-2.9.
+2.10.
 Quality assurance and certification of employees as CESGA® experts

 To ensure quality, Metzler Asset Management GmbH has entered into a cooperation with the German Association for Financial Analysis and Asset Management (DVFA).
-All portfolio managers, sales staff and risk management staff are required to take a training program and pass the exam to become a Certified Environmental, Social and Governance Analyst (CESGA®).
-As of May 2023, more than 50 employees have passed the exam.
+All portfolio managers, sales staff and risk management staff are required to take a training program and receive certification as a Certified Environmental, Social and Governance Analyst (CESGA®).